Copa América 2021: calendar, schedules, groups and results

 Friday july 2

-- First place in group B against fourth place in group A. To be played at the Nilton Santos stadium.
+- Brazil vs. Chili.
+To be played at the Nilton Santos stadium.

 Hours: 9:00 p.m.
 (Brazil and Argentina time), 8:00 p.m.
 (Chile time), 7:00 p.m.
 (Colombia, Mexico and Peru time).